pjbatista/decimal.js-i18n/README.md

 ### v0.2.4 (2022-05-23)

-Stable version release.
+_"What I believe to be a stable version"_ release.

+- Logo SVG fix;
-- Thoroughly tested.
+- Increase testing;
 - Build script finalized.

 ### v0.2.0-0.2.3 (2022-05-23)